Libra-Informer/Libra-Resource-Hub/README.md

 # Community
 * [Official Libra Community](https://community.libra.org/) - The official Libra community forum.
 * [Unofficial Libra Developer Discord](https://discord.gg/fq833s7) - The unofficial Libra developers' Discord group.
+Active group, Calibra developers are sometimes around.
 * [Unofficial Libra Developer Telegram](https://t.me/joinchat/DAQb4RSNpqEok3p-QdmaKQ) - The unofficial Libra developers' Telegram.
 * [Unofficial Libra China Community](https://community.libra-china.org/) - The unofficial Libra Chinese-language forum.
 * [Unofficial Libra Korea Discord](https://discord.gg/fsHrQGU) - The unofficial Libra Korean-language discord group.
 * [Unofficial Libra Russia Community](https://libratalk.ru/) - The unofficial Libra Russian-language forum.

-There is no license at this time.
-Anyone who wishes to use this should contact me directly.
+There is no license on this list at this time.
+Anyone who wishes to fork this list is free to do so.

 Any suggestions for additions/corrections can be submitted, preferably to the editor via email at geheimnis086@gmail.com.
 Final inclusion is at the discretion of the editor.
-The editor my alter the language of submissions for the purpose of providing clarity.
+The editor may alter the language of submissions at his discretion for the purpose of providing clarity.